[Image above] 2023 Distinguished Life Members: Edwin R. Fuller, Jr. and Curtis A. Johnson.

-WESTERVILLE, Ohio, May 17, 2022: The American Ceramic Society (ACerS) will award the honor of Distinguished Life Member to Sylvia Johnson, Tatsuki Ohji, and Kent Weisenstein.
-The Distinguished Life Member Award is the Society’s highest honor accorded to members of the scientific and technical organization and recognizes eminent contribution to the ceramic and glass profession.
+Westerville, OH—The American Ceramic Society will award the honor of Distinguished Life Member to Edwin R. Fuller, Jr. and Curtis A. Johnson.
+The Distinguished Life Member Award is the Society’s highest honor accorded to members of the scientific and technical organization and recognizes eminent contributions to the ceramic and glass profession.

-“Our Distinguished Life Members have each made unique and profound impacts on the ceramic science and engineering discipline and industry.
-It is a true honor to recognize their enduring impacts on our profession and their outstanding leadership within The American Ceramic Society via the highest distinction of our Society,” says Beth Dickey, ACerS president.
+“Our Distinguished Life Members have each made unique and profound impacts on the domain of ceramic science and engineering by driving scientific innovation and technological advancement and through mentoring young professionals.
+It is a true honor to recognize their exceptional professional contributions and outstanding leadership with the highest distinction of The American Ceramic Society” says Sanjay Mathur, ACerS president.

 The awards will be presented at the Society’s Annual Honor and Awards banquet, Oct.
-10, 2022, during the ACerS Annual Meeting held at the Materials Science and Technology Conference, October 9–12 in Pittsburgh, Pa.
+2, 2023, during the ACerS Annual Meeting held at the Materials Science and Technology Conference, October 1–4 in Columbus, Ohio.

 Eileen De Guire

 - Director, Technical Content and Communications